khatri-manit/khatri-manit.github.io/index.md

 - Change user to oracle  and got to oracle home directory as below screen shot
 2. Download and unzip ORDS in oracle home directory http://www.oracle.com/technetwork/developer-tools/rest-dataservices/downloads/index.html
 ![](./images/ords1.png)
-3. Check access rule in iptables and open port for 80 and 8080 **iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT -m comment --comment "Required for    APEX." service iptables save iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080 service iptables save**
+3. Check access rule in iptables and open port for 80 and 8080.
+  **iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT -m comment --comment "Required for    APEX." service iptables save iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080 service iptables save**
 ![](./images/ords2.png)
-Note:- Please add ingress rule for your VCN to allow from public internet to 8080 and 1521
+Note:- Please add ingress rule for your VCN to allow from public internet to 8080 and 1521.
 ![](./images/ords9.png)
-4. cd to the directory where you unzipped ORDS (ensure that ords.war is in your current directory)
+4. cd to the directory where you unzipped ORDS (ensure that ords.war is in your current directory).
 ![](./images/ords3.png)
-5. Copy the following into the file params/ords_params.properties and replace the contents with the text below (Note:  this is the file ords_params.properties in the "params" subdirectory - a subdirectory of your current working directory)
+5. Copy the following into the file params/ords_params.properties and replace the contents with the text below (Note:  this is the file ords_params.properties in the "params" subdirectory - a subdirectory of your current working directory).
 **db.hostname=apex** (Change Hostname for your Dbaas Instance) **db.port=1521**
 - CUSTOMIZE **db.servicename** (Change service name for your Dbaas Instance.
 Run “lsnrctl status” to check for pdb1 and give same as servicename)